joe32140/cupper/content/_index.md

 My research at NLPSA included modeling language in discourse by deep learning model with applications among dialogue emotion recognition and visual storytelling.
 Prior to that, I got a bachelor's degree in Computer Science at National Taiwan University and did undergraduate research with [Prof. Lin-shan Lee](http://speech.ee.ntu.edu.tw/previous_version/lslNew.htm) on utterance-level emotion recognition in speech.

+*I am actively seeking full-time opportunities as an Applied Research Scientist or Machine Learning Engineer, available to start this upcoming summer.
+If you're interested in learning more about my research, please don't hesitate to reach out via email.!*

 ## News
 |Date&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;| Event |
 |:-----|:----------------------------:|